ibexa/documentation-developer/docs/guide/shop_features/erp.md

 # ERP [[% include 'snippets/commerce_badge.md' %]]

 [[= product_name =]] can be connected to ERP systems.
-Out of the box it offers connection for the Microsoft Dynamics ERP.
+Out of the box, it offers connection for the Microsoft Dynamics ERP.

-Existing ERP customers can automatically create an account in the shop without waiting for confirmation from the administrator.
+Existing ERP customers can automatically create an account in the shop without waiting for a confirmation from the administrator.
 The shop updates customer data from the ERP in real time.

 ## Stock information

-[[= product_name =]] requests real-time stock information from the ERP and notifies the customer if the stock is lower than the required quantity.
+[[= product_name =]] requests real-time stock information from the ERP system and notifies the customer if the stock is lower than the required quantity.
 It is possible to display the real stock as a numeric value as well.